 For the first time a Hague Convention case reaches the UN Committee on the rights of the Child.
-Carolina Marín Pedreño and Mani Singh Basi wrote a case note about this case, published on the Leiden Children’s Rights Observatory.
+Carolina Marín Pedreño and Mani Singh Basi wrote a case note about this case.
+The case is about the connection between return orders and article 3 CRC.
+The article was published on the Leiden Children’s Rights Observatory.

 Article 3 of the Child’s Rights Convention